cynthem/todo-list-II/README.md

 ## Room for Improvement
-- Improvement to be done 1
+- Improve optimization
-- Improvement to be done 2
+- Switch local storage to a back-end storage solution

 ## Screenshots